 - 18 points

 Students are able to meet the learning outcomes for the cognate urban unit (IMED5311/IMED5312 Integrated Medical Practice 2), with additional competence in rural generalist practice and Aboriginal health care.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the in-training assessment during the clinical attachments including assignments, tutor ratings, structured clinical assessments, case presentations, quizzes, an end of year written examination, professional behaviour and attendance rating, and portfolio-based assessment components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-training assessment during the clinical attachments including case presentations, structured clinical assessments, quizzes, workbooks, case discussions, end-of-year written examinations, professional behaviour and assessment, portfolio assessment, and end of year clinical skills examination (objective structured clinical skills examination) components.